huntermonk/huntermonk.github.io/_posts/2022-6-11-bear-airbnb.md

 There are largely three types of hosts.

 ## Three Host Types
-The first type of host is the side-gig host.
+The first type is the side-gig host.
 This is someone who is renting out their extra room, guest house, etc.

 The second is a host with a space for large groups.
 They host groups of 6+ in large homes; often near beaches etc. where large groups of friends travel.
 These hosts existed on VRBO before AirBnB.